 In order to continue with your application for Film and Television Production, you must complete this step in the application process.
-Applicant selection is based on academic criteria and results of these secondary requirements.
-This contains all information to prepare and submit secondary requirements for consideration.
+Applicant selection is based on academic criteria and results of these additional requirements.
+This contains all information to prepare and submit additional requirements for consideration.
 If you have any questions, please contact Admissions.

 Applicants are required to attend an information session during which they will complete a writing sample and a questionnaire.
 The assessment will take approximately two to three hours.

 Applicants will attend an information session, during which they will complete a writing sample on a topic assigned during the session.
 Applicants must register for this session.
 See below for registration instructions.

 The questionnaire will focus on your interest in the program and knowledge of the industry.
 You are encouraged to answer the questions as fully as possible.

 Applicants must register to attend the information session and writing sample.
 Log-in to MyHumber to register:

 Applicants must meet both academic and additional requirements in order to meet minimum program eligibility.
 Meeting minimum eligibility does not guarantee an offer of admission.

 All additional requirements will be evaluated and a score will be calculated by the academic school.

 Admission decisions will be available via MyHumber, or by email and mail.
 Admission decisions will not be released by phone.